sergiusens/snappy-docs/reference/plugins/common.md

     If such a dependency part is not defined in this snapcraft.yaml, it must be defined in the cloud parts library, and snapcraft will retrieve the definition of the part from the cloud.
-In this way, a shared library of parts is available to every snap author - just say `after` and list the parts you want that others have already defined.
+In this way, a shared library of parts is available to every snap author - just say 'after' and list the parts you want that others have already defined.

   - `build-packages`: [deb, deb, deb...]